 Mailing list, Bug Reports, Feature Requests

-For feature requests, bug reports, etc., please open an issue at our Github repository.
-For all other discussions or suggestions, please use our Verdict Gitter chat.
+For feature requests, bug reports, etc., please open an issue at our Github page.
+For all other discussions or suggestions, please use our Gitter page.
 For all issues and discussions, we are notified via email.

 VerdictDB is developed and maintained primarily by the database group at the University of Michigan, Ann Arbor.
 However, anyone is welcome to join and contribute to this project.
 You can simply fork our Github repository, make any changes you want, and send a pull request.
 We will merge your changes after a review.
 Thus far, the following people have contributed to this project.